The Story of My Experiments with Truth: Part IV

 Gandhi was in England when World War I started and he immediately began organizing a medical corps similar to the force he had led in the Boer War, but he had also faced health problems that caused him to return to India, where he met the applauding crowds with enthusiasm once again.
-Indians continued to refer to him as "Great Soul," an appellation reserved only for the holiest men of Hinduism.
+Indians started to refer to him as "Mahatma" ("Great Soul"), an appellation reserved only for the holiest men of Hinduism.
 While Gandhi accepted the love and admiration of the crowds, he also insisted that all souls were equal and did not accept the implication of religious sacredness that his new name carried.

 In order to retreat into a life of humility and restraint, as his personal principles mandated, he decided to withdraw from public life for a while spending his first year in India focusing on his personal quest for purity and healing.
 He also lived in a communal space with untouchables, a choice which many of his financial supporters resented, because they believed that the very presence of untouchables defiled higher-caste Indians.
 Gandhi even considered moving to a district in Ahmedabad inhabited entirely by the untouchables when a generous Muslim merchant donated enough money to keep up his current living space for another year.
 By that time, Gandhi's communal life with the untouchables had become more acceptable.

 Although Gandhi had withdrawn from public life, he briefly met with the British Governor of Bombay (and future Viceroy of India), Lord Willington, whom Gandhi promised to consult before he launched any political campaigns.
 Gandhi also felt the impact of another event, the passing of Gopal Krishna Gokhale, who had become his supporter and political mentor.
 He stayed away from the political trend of Indian nationalism, which many of the members of the Indian National Congress embraced.
 Instead, he stayed busy resettling his family and the inhabitants of the Phoenix Settlement in South Africa, as well as the Tolstoy Settlement he had founded near Johannesburg.
 For this purpose, on 25 May 1915, he created a new settlement, which came to be known as the Satyagraha ashram (derived from the Sanskrit word "Satya" meaning "truth") near the town of Ahmedabad and close to his place of birth in the western Indian province of Gujarat.
 All the inhabitants of the ashram, which included one family of untouchables, swore to poverty and chastity.

 After a while, Gandhi became influenced by the idea of Indian independence from the British, but he dreaded the possibility that a westernized Indian elite would replace the British colonial government.
 He developed a strong conviction that Indian independence should take place as a large-scale sociopolitical reform, which would remove the old plagues of extreme poverty and caste restrictions.
 In fact, he believed that Indians could not become worthy of self-government unless they all shared a concern for the poor.